You may experience side effects from JEMPERLI

 • Protecting the area from heat and cold

-• A medicine for rash, which can be either prescription or over-the-counter, and should be taken as instructed
+• Taking a medicine for rash, which can be either prescription or over-the-counter and should be taken as instructed

 • Diarrhea